 If ziplining is on your bucket list, there’s no better place to experience this exhilarating activity than here – in Costa Rica.
 In some areas, you’ll find yourself ziplining through the lush, green canopy of the rainforest.
 In others?
 You’ll be soaring through the clouds.
 You won’t soon forget the feeling of flying through the sky – whether you love it, or you hate it – making this a great experience to add to your travel plans.

-If you’re in the Arenal arena, then I highly suggest EcoGlide, their staff are amazing, and Madison, who is deathly afraid of heights mastered ziplining like a pro, thanks to their expertise.
+If you’re in the Arenal area, then I highly suggest EcoGlide; their staff are amazing, and Madison, who is deathly afraid of heights, mastered ziplining like a pro thanks to their expertise.
 However, as long as you do your research and choose a reputable company, ziplining is a fun and safe way to get an adrenaline rush, and you don’t have to be particularly athletic to try it, so it’s accessible to most travelers.